enochblake/CreditRiskAssessment/README.md

-# CreditRiskAssessment# Credit Risk Assessment Using Bayesian Networks
+# Credit Risk Assessment Using Bayesian Networks

 ## Overview
 This project leverages Bayesian Networks to model and infer credit risk based on customer attributes such as income level, experience, home ownership, and car ownership.
 The solution includes data preprocessing, model training, and inference capabilities to predict "HighRisk" or "LowRisk" classifications.